Clean Up your Internet Browser

 Restore your homepage

 - Firefox - Click the Firefox menu button (three dashes in upper right-hand corner).
-Select Options and then select the General tab.
+Select Settings and then select the General tab.
 Change the address in the Home Page box.

 - Chrome - Click Chrome menu button, select Settings, and check the Show Home button option under appearance.
 Click the Change option and change the homepage.

 You can also click the Set pages option under On Startup to ensure that no extra web pages will load at startup.

 - Microsoft Edge - Click the three dot button in upper right then choose Settings, then select Privacy, search, and services on the left.
 Scroll to the bottom and choose Address Bar and Search, Choose your default Search Provider.
 You can also choose Manage Search engines then click the three dot button next to a Search Provider you wish to either remove, edit or make default.

 - Firefox - Click the three dash tool menu in the upper right, choose Settings from the drop down menu, then choose Search (on the left).

 Or if you already have a search box in the location bar simply click the search engine icon in the search box at the top of the Firefox window.
 Select your preferred search engine from the list.

 If you want to remove a search engine choose Manage Search Engines.
 Highlight the one you don't want then click Remove.

 - Chrome - Right-click inside the location bar at the top of the Chrome browser window and select Edit Search Engines.
 Highlight your preferred search engine and select Make default.